suchat932/NHOS/nhos_configuration.md

 For security reasons only [WPA](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access "Wi-Fi Protected Access") and [WPA2](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access "Wi-Fi Protected Access 2") security protocols are supported.

 **Note**<br/>
 There are no configuration entries to configure wired network setting.
 Also there are no configuration entries to define static IP address to be assigned to the mining machine.
-No matter if you are running the mining machine on a wired or wireless infrastructure, IP address is always assigned dynamically using [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol "Dynamic Host Configuration Protocol") protocol.<br/><br/>
+No matter if you are running mining machine on a wired or wireless infrastructure, IP address is always assigned dynamically using [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol "Dynamic Host Configuration Protocol") protocol.<br/><br/>

 **Example on how configuration might look like after modification**
 ```json